 Creating a bootable drive for your Mac certainly seems to be a wise decision to make.
-Even though MacOS recovery partition can take care of all your recovery requirements in times of need, it’s still worthwhile to have a bootable installer.
+Even though the macOS recovery partition can take care of all your recovery requirements in times of need, it’s still worthwhile to have a bootable installer.

 Why Do You Need to Create A Bootable Drive For Your Mac?

-The Mac installer gets deleted as soon as you download it and use it by installing the Mac operating system.
-Once the installer gets deleted, it means that you can no longer use it to install the MacOS on another Mac device.
-You will have to again download the installer on the latter Mac to install the MacOS.
+- The Mac installer gets deleted as soon as you download it and use it by installing the Mac operating system.
+Once the installer gets deleted, it means that you can no longer use it to install the macOS on another Mac device.
+You will have to again download the installer on the latter Mac to install the macOS.
 This can take a lot of time and become inefficient if you have multiple Macs.

-Clean installs can be performed by installers which are very helpful in overwriting your start-up drive.
+- Clean installs can be performed by installers which are very helpful in overwriting your start-up drive.
 You can also use this function for other troubleshooting issues as well.

-When you have a bootable installer, it ensures that you are well guarded in an emergency scenario by making use of some of its helpful utilities.
+- When you have a bootable installer, it ensures that you are well guarded in an emergency scenario by making use of some of its helpful utilities.

 What Do You Need Before Creating Your Bootable Drive?